aigle-levant/dev-notes/Networks/Core/DNS/DNS query.md

 >Do, or die.

-- DNS client asks all the available DNS serversr.
+- DNS client asks all the available DNS servers.
 - **Outcome**: Get IP address or error
 - **Used in** : Consumer devices.
 #### Iterative DNS query